Samsung/tizen-docs/docs/application/tizen-studio-0/extension-sdk/inmobi.md

-# InMobi Tizen Ad SDK Programing Guide
+# InMobi Tizen Ad SDK

-## InMobi Tizen Ad SDK

-The InMobi Tizen Ad SDK allows you to monetize your Tizen application with a wide range of advertisement formats.
+This page explains about how you can use InMobi SDK in your applications.The InMobi Tizen Ad SDK allows you to monetize your Tizen application with a wide range of advertisement formats.
 From banner ads to full-screen interstitial ads, you can deliver ads from the InMobi network for a better user experience.

-This site introduces InMobi Tizen Ads for Tizen Web applications, native applications, and Unity games.
+The InMobi Tizen Ads can be used for the following:

 - **Tizen Web application**: Tizen Web applications use the Tizen Web Framework to interact with the Web subsystems.
 The application is built using Web languages, such as HTML5, CSS, and JavaScript.
 - **Tizen Native application**: Tizen Native application uses EFL (Enlightenment Foundation Libraries) for the application UI.
 The application is developed using C and it can access advanced device-specific features.